What is consumer-grade UX in a SaaS product design?

 Common Enterprise Design UX Problems

-Prioritizing features over experience
+Prioritising features over experience

 When you add a myriad of features to your enterprise software without researching your user’s needs and usage patterns, it leads to a clunky application.
 This app is not only hard to maintain but also has a bad user experience.
 And what follows next is users dropping off because the features you added have spoiled their workflow.